Dănuț Lupu: Controversies

 During Dinamo's stay in Dundee for a game against Dundee United in the 1988–89 European Cup Winners' Cup, Lupu was arrested for shoplifting, but was released after coach Mircea Lucescu went to the police station and convinced the prosecutor to not give him a criminal record.

 While playing for Panathinaikos, Lupu was arrested in Athens and spent two and a half months in jail, being accused of being the leader of a gang of Romanian thieves who had stolen cars in Greece.
 Lupu claims he was arrested because Panathinaikos's president Yiorgos Vardinogiannis wanted him to sign the termination of the contract and to give up insisting to receive his unpaid salaries.

-In 2005 he was caught at an airport in București with 79,000 undeclared euros stashed in shoe boxes; also, in the same year he was caught driving an unregistered car.
+In 2005 he was caught at an airport in București with €79,000 undeclared stashed in shoe boxes; also, in the same year he was caught driving an unregistered car.

-In early October 2023, the Bucharest Court of Appeal sentenced Lupu to seven months and 10 days in jail for driving repeatedly without a driver's license, being released after six months in early April 2024.
+In early October 2023, the Bucharest Court of Appeal sentenced Lupu to seven months and 10 days in jail for repeated driving without a license.
+He was released after six months in early April 2024.